Music in the movement against apartheid: Outside South Africa

 Musicians from other countries also participated in resistance to apartheid.
 Several musicians from Europe and North America refused to perform in South Africa during the apartheid regime: these included The Beatles, The Rolling Stones, and the Walker Brothers.
 After the Sharpeville massacre in 1960, the Musicians' Union in the UK announced a boycott of the government.
 The first South African activist to receive widespread attention outside South Africa was Steve Biko when he died in police custody in 1977.
 His death inspired a number of songs from artists outside the country, including from Tom Paxton and Peter Hammill.
 The most famous of these was the song "Biko" by Peter Gabriel.
-U2 lead singer Bono was among the people who said that the song was the first time he had heard about apartheid.
+U2 lead singer Bono was among the people who said that the song inspired him.
 Musicians from other parts of Africa also wrote songs to support the movement; Nigeria's Sonny Okosun drew attention to apartheid with songs such as "Fire in Soweto", described by the Los Angeles Times as an "incendiary reggae jam".